Skip to main content

 Know Before You Go

 🚍 Shuttles - Shuttles run between Parking and the Pre-Parade Party until parade line-up (6 - 8 pm).
-After parade step-off, shuttles only run from Overlook Park back to Parking (9-11pm).
-Staying for the parade?
-Plan to walk to Overlook Park or back to Parking.
+After parade step-off, shuttles only run from Overlook Park back to Parking (9 - 10:30 pm).

 🚻 Restrooms - Located at Parking, Pre-Parade Party, and Overlook Park.
 There no restrooms along the parade route.